Missxiaoguo/kubernetes-power-manager/README.md

     - Once applied, the PowerWorkload controller will get triggered and create the corresponding Pool.
     - All of the cores on the system except for the reservedCPUs will then be brought down to this lower frequency level.
     - The reservedCPUs will be kept at the system default min and max frequency by default.
-If the user specifies a `PowerPprofile` along with a set of reserved cores then a separate pool will be created for those cores and that profile.
+If the user specifies a `PowerProfile` along with a set of reserved cores then a separate pool will be created for those cores and that profile.
 If an invalid profile is supplied the cores will instead be placed in the default reserved pool with system defaults.
         > Note: In most instances, leaving these cores at system defaults is the best approach to prevent important k8s or kernel related processes from becoming starved.

 7. Create the **Performance Pod(s)** - use the example [Pod](examples/example-pod.yaml).